Last revised: May 7, 2023

 8:00 AM (Ar) | 2298 | 6:30 PM (Dp) |

-To keep the City of Los Angeles' livery consistent during both the Milwaukee Road's and C&NW's tenures operating the their locomotives were similarly painted in UP Armour Yellow and gray.
+To keep the City of Los Angeles' livery consistent during both the Milwaukee Road's and C&NW's tenures, the equipment featured a matching Armour Yellow and Harbor Mist Grey livery, including locomotives.

 (The below City Of Los Angeles timetable is dated effective June of 1956.
 Note that by this date UP had switched to the Milwaukee Road as its Chicago connection.)